 Los Llanos can be visited all year round — it’s just that the way you’ll experience the wildlife changes with the seasons.
 During the wet season (May to September), expect to embark on more boat trips across the flooded plains, while in the dry season (November to April) you’ll likely mostly explore by pick-up truck on safari-style drives.

-Suggested Los Llanos itinerary
+Suggested itinerary featuring Los Llanos

 This sample itinerary will give you an idea of what is possible when you travel in Los Llanos, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.